majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab3.rst

 Active Health Checks
 ~~~~~~~~~~~~~~~~~~~~
-Nginx Plus can periodically check the health of upstream servers by sending special ``health‑check`` requests to each server and verifying
+NGINX Plus can periodically check the health of upstream servers by sending special ``health‑check`` requests to each server and verifying
 the correct response.
 For example: